Alexander Grin – famous writer

 In Crimea, on the shores of the warm sea, the author wrote his great novels Golden Chain, Running on the Waves, The Road to Nowhere.
 But in the end of the 1920s, they stopped to publish his unbelievable stories.
 The Soviet literature didn’t need “ideologically alien” novels.

 Alexander Stephanovich completely lost interest in life.
 He fell seriously ill, refused to eat.
-Great writer died in the summer of 1932, according to the official version, from stomach cancer, but in fact, as his biographers suggest, from the famine and the moral impasse.
+Great writer died in the summer of 1932, according to the official version, from stomach cancer.
+But in fact, as his biographers suggest, he died from the famine and the moral impasse.
 His life ended in the same way as the lives of many thousands of talented people who did not know how to compromise with the authorities.

 The triumphant return of Grin to literature occurred only a quarter of a century after his death.
 Millions of copies of his novels and short stories were published in the early 1960s.
 And in 1961 Alexander Ptushko made the film Scarlet Sails.